Statistics: 11.7 miles, ascent approx. 1000′, descent approx. 1000′.

 We had scheduled a ride from Stanton to our night’s B&B, the New Forge House, in Toddington (a nearby town off the trail).
 When originally planning the trip, I had been unable to reserve a B&B in Stanton; Toddington was the best alternative.
 Since we arrived a little early in Stanton, we decided to visit the 12th-century church in the heart of the town.
 When chatting with the locals at the church, we discovered why the local B&B’s were filled: an episode of “Father Brown” was due to be shot at the Old Post House just up the street the next day.

-After thoroughly enjoying Stanton, we called our B&B host, Clare, in Toddington to come and fetch us.
-She met us at “the cross” in the middle of Stanton which has been a meeting place here for centuries.
+After thoroughly enjoying Stanton, we called our B&B host, Clare, in Toddington to come and fetch us as planned.
+She met us at “the cross” in the middle of Stanton’; this cross has been a meeting place for centuries.

 Her B&B was lovely with comfortable rooms and